HU-TI-DEV/TI-S3/infrastructuur/Azure_Virtual_Machine/Docker_Compose_on_Ubuntu.md

 sudo apt-get install docker-compose-plugin
 ```

-On my system I had already installed Docker Compose `docker-compose-plugin is already the newest version (2.32.4-1~ubuntu.22.04~jammy).` To check your version or if it is already installed:
+On my system I had already installed Docker Compose `docker-compose-plugin is already the newest version (2.32.4-1~ubuntu.22.04~jammy).` To check your version or verify if it is already installed:

 ```bash
 docker compose version